kundajelab/chipseq_pipeline/README.md

 ### Choose peak calling

-1) Peak calling

 Define peak calling method with -peakcall [METHOD], choose [METHOD] in [spp, macs2, gem]. spp is default.

+For spp, no additional parameter is required.

 Example for gem:
 Define additional parameters (-chrsz, -seq)